Parking lot: Parking minimums and maximums

 Urban planning policies such as parking minimums and maximums can influence the size of private parking lots.

 Criticism

-Due to a recent trend towards more livable and walkable communities, parking minimums (policies requiring each building to have at least a minimum number of parking spaces) have been criticized by both livable streets advocates and developers alike.
+Due to a recent trend towards more livable and walkable communities, parking minimums (policies requiring each building to have a minimum number of parking spaces) have been criticized by both livable streets advocates and developers alike.
 For a time, the British government recommended that local councils should establish maximum parking standards to discourage car use.
 American cities such as Washington, DC, are now considering removing parking minimums as a way to add more housing for residents while encouraging the use of public transit.

 Parking lots designed specifically for bicycle parking are also becoming more prevalent in response to increased environmental and health consciousness.
 These may include bicycle parking racks and locks, as well as more modern technologies for security and convenience.
 For instance, a growing number of bicycle parking lots in Tokyo include automated parking systems.

+Efforts to reduce the amount of space dedicated to parking lots for diminishing the dependence on cars, has been taken in Beijing, Mexico City, Delhi and different cities in California.
+Portland, Minneapolis, Austin abolished the requirement for parking minimum.
+As of 2 November 2023, Austin (Texas) is the biggest city in the US that has done so - for encouraging, walking, biking, public transit, lowering the cost of housing and increase the amount of housing units that can be built in the city territory.